17 Things to do in Trincomalee, Sri Lanka

 I have to admit, Marble Beach was my favorite beach in all of Sri Lanka!

-The beach has pearly white sand, the waters are calm with next to no waves at all and were the bluest color you could ever imagine.
-The beach is postcard-perfect and is a place you should definitely check out while in Trincomalee.
+The beach has pearly white sand, the waters are calm with next to no waves at all, and were the bluest color you could ever imagine.
+The beach is postcard-perfect and it’s a place you should definitely check out while in Trincomalee, Sri Lanka.

 The interesting thing about Marble Beach is that it is actually located within the Sri Lanka Air Force grounds.
 The air force maintains the beach and actually owns and runs the one restaurant and resort there.